A complete list of memory card speeds and their in-camera performance as well as some great recommendations as well as a video record time chart.

 Best Memory Cards Sony A6600 Conclusions

-The Sony A6600 is an incredible camera and I have a feeling it will be one of those cameras that will be around for a long time.
-It’s kind of the perfect little do anything camera.
+The Sony A6600 is a great camera and I think it will last for a long time.
+It can do almost anything you want.